hamsar4j/deep-research-bot/README.md

 ## How It Works

-The Deep Research Bot uses three specialized AI agents working in sequence:
+The Deep Research Bot uses four specialized AI agents working in sequence:

 1. **Planner Agent**: Analyzes your query and creates a research plan with targeted search terms
 2. **Search Agent**: Executes web searches and extracts relevant information
 3. **Writer Agent**: Synthesizes all findings into a cohesive, well-structured report
+4. **Review Agent**: Critically evaluates the report for accuracy, completeness, sourcing, and clarity, returning structured feedback

 ## Prerequisites